-The green part, the flower head dries at a much slower rate than the petals.
-So, if you’re going to store the heads whole, then allow extra time for the green parts to dry too.
+The flower head dries at a much slower rate than the petals.
+So, if you’re going to store the heads whole, allow extra time for the green parts to dry, too.

 Have you made calendula oil or other recipes with calendula before?
 Share in the comments below.

 Lots of love,